donaljof/UD_P5_MachineLearning/README.md

 identifying non-POIs would ensure few POI's are omitted from the final output, at the expense of many false positives.

 Multiple attempts were made to create a SVM classifier using the RBF kernal but no working version could be found that did not identify all data points as Non-POIs.
 Using the poly kernal generated a F1 value of 0.11 with the majority of this poor score due to incorrectly identified POI's.
+The difficulties in tuning this algorithm and the poor results achieved resulted in it being abandoned for futher explorations.
+Intuition would suggest that removing PCA from the pipeline would reduce the efffectivness of SVM due to the increased number of hyperplanes divisions needed but changing the method of feature reduction may be useful.
+The scaling of the features used may also have been an issue though PCA and the creation of ratio based features should have alleviated this.

 Best Est =  Pipeline(steps=[('pca', PCA(copy=True, n_components=3, whiten=False)), ('linearsvc', LinearSVC(C=60000, class_weight=None, dual=True, fit_intercept=True,
      intercept_scaling=3, loss='squared_hinge', max_iter=10000,